The digital building platform - Enköping first in Sweden

 Emil Uleander from Cobab is the site manager at the bathhouse construction project Familjebad Enköping.
 He confirms that the control documents at construction sites were previously managed through Excel files.
 In this large scale project however, Cobab dared to test something that was completely new in Sweden, the completely digital solution Congrid:

 “We have used Congrid from the very beginning in this project.
-We made a matrix of all work tasks and what controls we should do.
+We made a quality assurance plan of all work tasks and what controls we should do.
 From those we make quality checks at the respective work phases.
 It’s completely digital, we have it both on the computer, in the office and on tablets out on the field”.

 Emil Uleanders story is confirmed when we come out on the building site and see how the supervisors walk around with their tablets: